Moray House School of Education and Sport: St John's Land

 By the early 1950s Moray House, through the National Committee for the Training of Teachers, owned St John's Land and the tenements along the east side of St John Street.
-Through the redevelopment of these sites the College was able made its own contribution to the Canongate renewal programme.
+Through the redevelopment of these sites the college was able made its own contribution to the Canongate renewal programme.
 The St John's Land project involved the redevelopment of the buildings at 176 - 184 Canongate and No. 1 St John's Street.
 The architect for the project was William Gordon Dey.
 Typical of restoration work at this time no attempt was made to preserve the Georgian interiors.
 Instead the entire building was gutted and only the existing facades and the south west turret stair were retained.
 The cost of the works was estimated at £41,000.

-On 24 May 1956 the building was formally opened by Walter Elliot, the Lord High Commissioner for Scotland.
+On 24 May 1956 the building was formally opened by Walter Elliot, the Lord High Commissioner to the General Assembly of the Church of Scotland.
 Earl Attlee, the Prime Minister of the post-war Labour government of 1945 to 1951, was also present.
 The then College Director of Studies, Dr W B Inglis, gave the votes of thanks.

 The restored building contained studios for the teaching of Speech and Drama, staff studies and seminar rooms and a large proscenium theatre.
 For many years thereafter St John's Land housed in addition to Drama, the Scottish Centre for Education Overseas (SCEO) and, later, the Department for Social Science and Social Work.
 The Scottish Association for the Deaf used the basement as a resource and specialist equipment area.
 The Moray House Theatre was licensed for "public performances of plays and entertainment" and could seat an audience of up to 256.

-Following the merger with the University the interior of the building was refurbished in 1998-99.
+Following the merger with the university the interior of the building was refurbished in 1998–99.
 The architects were Lewis and Hickey DJP.
 Facilities were created for the Department of Education & Society, including the Centre for Educational Sociology.
 These works involved the loss of the Moray House Theatre.
 The last student performance in the theatre, before it was cleared away, was Shakespeare's 'The Tempest'.
 This has the valedictory line "And now our Revels all are ended."